 You can use Antivirus that is not free.
 But there are many who will not be able to pay for a premium antivirus, or just do not want to.
 In this case, you need to be careful what you choose.

-If you like the look of some free antivirus, don't just stop there.
-Read the terms of service to see what they say.
-Don't blindly click on her “Next”. installationand don't opt out of everything that asks for your data to be collected.
+If you like the appearance of a free antivirus, do not just stay there.
+Read the terms of service to see what they write.
+Do not blindly click on "Next" of the installation and do not avoid the selection of all those who request the collection of your data.

 Finally, check the options and get rid of any default settings that may violate your privacy, such as controlling HTTPS addresses.

-When you download an antivirus and proceed with the installation, proceed slowly to ensure that no PUPs are installed.
-Read the installer carefully and don't keep clicking on it button “Next” until you complete the process.
-You may agree to install software you don't want.
-This, in turn, can invade your privacy and track your every activity.
+When you download an antivirus and proceed with the installation, proceed slowly to make sure that a PUP will not be installed.
+Read the installer carefully and do not keep pressing the "Next" button until you have completed the process.
+You may agree to install software that you do not want.
+This, in turn, can invade your privacy and monitor your every activity.

 Here we should mention ClamAV.
 ClamAV is a special case, as the whole program is open source.
 This means that you can trust it even though it is free.